dudung/nou/content/posts/20/learn-tf-with-pattern.md

 (tf) M:\py-jupyter-nb>
 ```

-How to install graphvis is on Medium [Install Graphviz on Windows 11](https://medium.com/p/26a3c4446178), with the code
+then also Graphviz software.
+How to install it is on Medium [Install Graphviz on Windows 11](https://medium.com/p/26a3c4446178).
+The code

 ```py
 import numpy as np